Left arrow

 Advanced remote monitoring systems ensure optimal performance with minimal physical presence.
 The facility operates with carefully monitored noise controls, with cooling systems designed to meet appropriate standards and guidelines.
 Monthly maintenance visits maximise operational efficiency while maintaining minimal local impact.

-Battery storage supports the reliability and stability of the New South Wales power system.
+Battery storage supports the reliability and stability of the NSW power system, helping ensure a consistent supply of electricity for homes, businesses, and communities.

 08